 What you can do to address stress

-These are Professor Cooper's top ten stress-busting suggestions:
+These are Professor Cooper's top 10 stress-busting suggestions:

-Exercise won’t make your stress disappear, but it will reduce some of the emotional intensity that you’re feeling, clearing your thoughts and letting you to deal with your problems more calmly.
+Exercise won’t make your stress disappear, but it'll reduce some of the emotional intensity that you’re feeling, clearing your thoughts and letting you to deal with your problems more calmly.